llord1/llord1.github.io/LegalSurvey.md

 Additionally, since the 2007 rekindling of the relationship between the governments of Taiwan and Saint Lucia {% cite NYT_2007 huang _2007 %}, Taiwan has strived to facilitate improved access to telecommunication services.
 In 2015, these two planned for a "Government Islandwide Network (GiNet) Project" to produce affordable and high-quality internet (wifi), delivered via 70 hotspots {% cite neptune_2015 %}.
 With a focus on youths in need, Taiwan has also donated multiple laptops, projectors, and educational interactive television equipment over the years, and as of 2021 enhanced the "GiNet project" {% cite digital_2018 charles-soomer_edwin_2018 antoine_2019 alexander_2019 SLUgovernment_2019 cng_media_2020 leonce_2021 SLUtimesnews_2021 %}.
 At a brief ceremony, on the 16th of March 2021, the governments of Saint Lucia and Taiwan collaborated to declare continued work on a total of 91 wireless access points being deployed using "Sector and Omnidirectional antennae"; each wireless access point offering coverage to "approximately 50 users" simultaneously, and the sector antennae bearing a "120-degree coverage and the range of each device is around 150Ft" {% cite SLUtimesnews_2021 %}.

-One could feasibly assume that these drastic changes in the telecommunications environment would mean that much of the population has increasingly gained access to digital technology {% cso_2011 %}.
+One could feasibly assume that these drastic changes in the telecommunications environment would mean that much of the population has increasingly gained access to digital technology {% cite cso_2011 %}.
 This access to technology serves as a boon to online surveying as this virtually reduces most of the obstacles that are typically presented in this setting.

 ### Methodology: